 Build a simple bug house, bug hotel, insect hotel or whatever you want to call it for your backyard!
 Take science outside and explore the world of insects with a DIY insect hotel.
-Build your own bug house with the kids this spring.
 Add this spring science project to your list and get the kids outside investigating the world of bugs.
-Pair it with an insect guide and find out which bugs love your insect hotel!

 DIY Insect hotel projectPin

-Even a simple bug hotel can really encourage and support biodiversity in your garden by attracting various insects.
-A bug house helps to grow the ecosystem around it because it gives a place for bugs to naturally visit!
-Gardens can really benefit from placing a bug house amongst the plants.
+Even a simple bug hotel can encourage and support biodiversity in your garden by attracting various insects.
+A bug house helps to grow the ecosystem around it because it gives a place for bugs to visit naturally!
+Gardens can benefit from placing a bug house amongst the plants.

 • Give back natural habitats in places where they have been removed from heavy landscaping